 Vinyl plank flooring is attractive, yet generally less expensive than wood.
-It is a good choice for homeowners who want style and appeal, without paying a premium.
+It is a good choice for homeowners who want style and appeal without paying a premium.
 Vinyl plank flooring is durable and holds up well for years.
-It is important to know how to clean vinyl plank flooring so that it keeps looking nice, and can last for years.
+It is important to know how to clean vinyl plank flooring so that it keeps looking nice and lasts for years.

 Proactive Cleaning Tips